nstehr/conduit-connector-mqtt/README.md

 ## Known Issues & Limitations
 - Accepts only one topic literal.
 However, all wildcard syntax supported by mqtt is supported in the connector so by using wildcards you can effectively receive from multiple topics
+- The mqtt spec dictates that the clientId must be unique per broker.
+So if you have multiple connectors or multiple pipelines you'll need to uniquely set the `clientId`

 ## Planned work